 Trucker’s arm may have your truck drivers being the but of a joke or two, but there is a serious side to your drivers being exposed to dangerous UV rays.
+Sun exposure is a serious concern for truck drivers, given the health risks associated with UV rays.
 There are several ways to defend against sun exposure, which can lead to skin cancer and premature skin ageing:

 - Sunscreen – Apply a factor 15 or higher sunscreen to your arm and face.